Larger Quantities, Lower Prices

 - Buy 100 - 500 and get 80% off

 - Buy 501 - 30000 and get 90% off

 - Dutchman's Breeches - Dicentra cucullaria Hardy Planting Zones- 3-7 Sun or Shade – Part Shade to Full Shade Mature Height - 4-12" Mature Width - 6-12" Bloom Season – March - May Gardener Status - Beginner

 Below are the available bulk discount rates for each individual item when you purchase a certain amount

 Here's how your plants will look on arrival.
 All plants are dormant with no leaves or foliage.

 Dutchman Breeches - Dicentra Cucullaria

 Typically, Dutchman's Breeches are pollinated by bumblebees who have the ability, with their long proboscis, to tap the nectar.
-Honeybees can also pollinate Dutchman’s Breeches but not as easily because they only have the ability to collect the pollen with their front feet.
+Honeybees can also pollinate Dutchman’s Breeches but not as quickly because they only can collect the pollen with their front feet.

 Dutchman’s Breeches is a whimsical herbaceous perennial with gorgeous white blooms that resemble an upside down sailor’s pants.
 In winter, this rabbit and clay tolerant plant will grow best in dry soil.
 Dutchman’s Breeches is perfect for a wildflower garden needing a delicate bloom to complement deeper shades in early spring.
 It occurs naturally in valleys and along streams.
 Its foliage is similar to a common fern.
 It is closely related to bleeding heart, is mildly aphid susceptible, and highly resistant to disease.